Buddhism in Japan: Late Medieval Buddhism (1336–1467)

-Late Muromachi-Period Buddhism (1467–1600)
+Late Muromachi-Period Buddhism (1467–1603) - Ōnin War

-Beginning with the devastating Ōnin War (1467–1477), the Muromachi period (1336–1573) saw the devolution of central government control and the rise of regional samurai warlords called daimyōs and the so called "warring states era" (Sengokuki).
+Beginning with the devastating Ōnin War (1467–1477), the late Muromachi period saw the devolution of central government control and the rise of regional samurai warlords called daimyōs and the so called "warring states era" (Sengokuki).
 During this era of widespread warfare, many Buddhist temples and monasteries were destroyed, particularly in and around Kyoto.
 Many of these old temples would not be rebuilt until the 16th and 17th centuries.

 During this period, the new Kamakura schools rose to a new level of prominence and influence.
 They also underwent reforms in study and practice which would make them more independent and would last centuries.
 For example, it was during this period that the True Pure Land monk Rennyo (1415–1499) forged a large following for his school and rebuilt Honganji.
 He reformed devotional practices with a focus on Shinran and honzon scrolls inscribed with the nembutsu.
 He also made widespread use of the Japanese vernacular.

 The Zen lineages were also widely disseminated throughout the country during this era.
 A key contributing factor to their spread (as well as to the spread of Pure Land temples) was their activity in funerals and mortuary rituals.
 Some temple halls were reconstructed with a focus on mortuary rites (sometimes for a specific family, like the Tokugawa) and were thus known as mortuary temples (bodaiji).
 Furthermore, during this era, schools like Soto Zen, the Hokke (Nichiren) schools and Rennyo's Pure land school also developed comprehensive curricula for doctrinal study, which allowed them to become more self sufficient and independent schools and eliminated the need for their monks to study with other schools.

 There was also a decrease in the ritual schedule of the royal court.
 Because of this, Buddhist Temples which did survive this period had to turn to new ways of fundraising.
-Aside from mortuary duties, this also included increasing public viewings (kaichos) of hidden or esoteric images.
+Aside from mortuary duties, this also included increasing public viewings (kaichōs) of hidden or esoteric images.

-This era also saw the rise of militant Buddhist leagues (ikki), like the Ikko Ikki ("Single Minded" Pure Land Leagues) and Hokke Ikki (Nichirenist "Lotus" Leagues), who rose in revolt against samurai lords and established self-rule in certain regions.
+This era also saw the rise of militant Buddhist leagues (ikki), like the Ikko Ikki ("Single Minded" Pure Land Leagues) and Hokke-ikki (Nichirenist "Lotus" Leagues), who rose in revolt against samurai lords and established self-rule in certain regions.
 These leagues would also sometimes go to war with each other and with major temples.
-The Hokke Ikki managed to destroy the Ikko Ikki's Yamashina Honganji temple complex and take over much of Kyoto in the 1530s.
+The Hokke-ikki managed to destroy the Ikko Ikki's Yamashina Honganji temple complex and take over much of Kyoto in the 1530s.
 They eventually came into conflict with the Tendai warrior monks of Enryakuji in what became known as the Tenbun Period War, in which all 21 major Hokke (Nichiren) temples were destroyed, along with much of Kyoto.